HungK28/Project_1/README.md

 ![image](https://user-images.githubusercontent.com/85582682/127911391-8f8747d8-9d43-4b08-bcfc-6e65215f8807.png)

-6. What is the geographical distribution of the loans made?
+5. What is the geographical distribution of the loans made?
 Which county got the most loan?
+    Analysis Breakdown

+● Grouped data set by counties

+● Broke out loans by PPP and PPS

+● Compared total loan amounts by counties

+● Compared total loan amounts per the counties population

+Results

+● Total loan amounts for both PPP and PPS seemed consistent with population size.

+● Loan amounts per capita showed more concentration in counties surrounding the bay area.

+● More rural counties seemed to have lower loan amounts per capita
 7. Did business-owners of a particular race/ethnicity get more loans?
 If yes, is it statistically significant?